noshbar/project-GRR/README.md

 * Allows adding of multiple sites
 * Marks items as read once they leave the screen through scrolling
 * Stores every news item permanently so you can search it later on when you think "Where did I see that posted again...?"
+* If wkhtmltopdf is installed, you can save items to PDF from the main item page

 #Features (TODO)